-Hypo Group's aim is steady and profitable growth in its secured loan portfolio and customer relationships while managing risks.
-Hypo Group aims to offer a competitive and genuine alternative for financing private customers' housing solutions and housing companies' need for repairs as well as strengthen its market position in the core business of lending for the benefit of the customer.
+In the long term, Hypo Group's aim is steady and profitable growth in its secured loan portfolio and customer relationships while managing risks.
+Hypo Group aims to offer a competitive alternative for financing private customers' housing solutions and housing companies' need for repairs as well as strengthen its market position in the core business of lending for the benefit of the customer.
 Profits will be used to maintain a high capital adequacy and to improve competitiveness.
 In accordance with Group's strategy, the Board of Directors sets business targets for Hypo Group.
-These targets are confirmed, entered onto scorecards and monitored annually, with a focus on market share, profitability and capital adequacy.
+These targets are confirmed, entered onto scorecards and monitored annually, focusing in the next few years on the renewal of the core banking system, profitability and capital adequacy.